Likhamba-Rongmei/My-Demo/README.md

 # My-Demo
-This is to get to know github
+This is to get to know github. without line break